nimbella/demo-projects/visits/README.md

 ## Page Visit Counter Tutorial

-This tutorial describes the [Visits demo](https://github.com/nimbella/demo-projects/tree/master/visits) and shows you how to deploy it to the Nimbella Cloud.
+This tutorial describes the Visits demo and shows you how to deploy it to the Nimbella Cloud.

 The Visits app is stateful and displays on a web page how many times the page has been uniquely visited since the project was deployed.
-You can [view the app here](LINK).

 This project has the following components: